MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Prerequisites

-* [Install](xref:microsoft.quantum.install) the Quantum Development Kit using your preferred language and development environment
+* [Install](xref:microsoft.quantum.install) the Quantum Development Kit using your preferred language and development environment.
 * If you already have the QDK installed, make sure you have [updated](xref:microsoft.quantum.update) to the latest version